Back Roll Entry

 - Keep your legs together, heels close to the boat.

 - Lean back in a smooth, controlled motion.
-Don’t jump or launch yourself.
+Do not jump or launch yourself.

 7. Post-Entry Procedure